emerald-dao/beginner-cadence-course/chapter5.0/day2/README.md

 ## Quests

-1. Explain why standards can be benefitial to the Flow ecosystem.
+1. Explain why standards can be beneficial to the Flow ecosystem.

 2. What is YOUR favourite food?